elki-project/elki/README.md

 ## Building ELKI

-ELKI is built using [Maven](https://maven.apache.org/) and Python:
+ELKI is built using the [Gradle](https://gradle.org/) wrapper:

-    mvn -P svg,svm,uncertain,tutorial,bundle package

-or simply (on Linux and probably Mac OSX):

-    sh util/compile.sh
+    ./gradlew shadowJar

-will produce an executable `jar` file named `elki-bundle-<VERSION>.jar`.
+will produce a single executable `jar` file named `elki-bundle-<VERSION>.jar`.

-You can also build a modular version using

-    mvn package

-The jar files are located in `*/target` and `addons/*/target`.
-Required dependencies can be found in the folder `dependency` next to each `jar` file.

-When using IntelliJ, it seems that the best strategy is to run within the bundle project, as IntelliJ then manages to set up the classpath correctly (feel free to discuss and suggest better solutions for IntelliJ or NetBeans support - we are using Eclipse, so we need expert recommendations for effectively using other IDEs)
+Individual jar files can be built using:

+    ./gradlew jar

+A complete build (with tests and JavaDoc, it will take a few minutes) can be triggered as:

+    ./gradlew build

+Eclipse can build ELKI, and the easiest way is to use `elki-bundle` as classpath, which includes everything enabled.